SidRoberts/centum/docs/components/router/dynamic-urls.md

 $group->get("/post/{id:int}", PostController::class, "view");
 ```

+This route definition ensures that only valid numeric IDs are passed to the controller, so URLs like `/post/1`, `/post/2`, and `/post/42` will match, but `/post/abc` will not.

-Also take note that the `int` Replacement converts the value to an integer so you'll need to specify the `int` type in the Controller:
+Also, note that when you specify a parameter type, the Router is able to cast the value to the correct PHP type if applicable.
+For example, the `int` type will convert the parameter into an integer, so your controller method should declare the parameter as an `int`:

 ```php
 namespace App\Web\Controllers;